 Latest news on water testing innovation

-For the month of March, the Journal AWWA will grant free access to the February 2020 cover story article, “Managing Legionella pneumophila in Water Systems.”
-The article, written by Mark LeChevallier, PhD, principal of Dr. Water Consulting LLC (www.drwaterconsulting.com), outlines how utilities can remain in compliance with existing regulations and take additional steps to protect their communities from the risk of Legionnaires’ disease.
+Have you seen the cover of the most recent Journal AWWA?
+The February 2020 cover story article, “Managing Legionella pneumophila in Water Systems,” was written by Mark LeChevallier, PhD, principal of Dr. Water Consulting LLC (www.drwaterconsulting.com), and outlines how utilities can remain in compliance with existing regulations and take additional steps to protect their communities from the risk of Legionnaires’ disease.

 Outbreaks of Legionnaires’ disease are on the rise, and the disease is responsible for nearly all drinking water-related fatalities over the past 20 years.
 Dr. LeChevallier argues that while outbreaks of Legionnaires’ disease are usually associated with L. pneumophila contamination in the plumbing of large buildings, that organism can also be detected even in “clean” drinking water distribution systems.

 Utilities might be in compliance with water treatment regulations, but is this enough to safeguard against pathogens such as Legionella pneumophila?
 Some utilities may be concerned about increased liability if they end up detecting L. pneumophila in their water systems, but not monitoring doesn’t protect from liability either.
 Basic management techniques coupled with a simple testing regimen to ensure those water management techniques are achieving the desired result can help prevent an outbreak of Legionnaires’ disease and can significantly mitigate the risk of not implementing a Legionella management plan.